omarreis/NassauSt/BrentPriceInGoogleSheets.md

       }
     }

-This code doanloads Brent prices from the website via https.
+This code downloads Brent prices from the website via https, parses the data and sets the spreadsheet cells.
-To make this work you have to set the APIKey as a script property.
+To make this work you have to set the APIKey available as a script property.
-This hides the secret key from people seing the Javascript code and alsofrom "Read Only sheet users" (in case you share the sheet with others).
+This hides the secret key from people seing the Javascript code and also from "Read-Only sheet users" (in case you share the sheet with others).
 Script properties are not visible to read-only users.

-In the script editor, select menu option  **Extensions > Apps Script**

-Select **Project Settings > Script Properties**.
+In the script editor, select menu option  **Extensions > Apps Script** Select **Project Settings > Script Properties**.
 Click **Edit script properties**.
-Click Add **Script Property**:
+Click **Add Script Property**:

 name: OILPRICES_AK
 set APIKey value as received from Oil prices api website.
 Click Save.

 Remember to confirm your account registration by responding confirmation email.

+## Create Trigger
 Select from script menu **Triggers**
 Click **Create Trigger* button